huggingface/blog/embedding-quantization.md

 # Binary and Scalar Embedding Quantization for Significantly Faster & Cheaper Retrieval

-In this blogpost, we will introduce the concept of embedding quantization and showcase their impact on retrieval speed, memory usage, disk space, and costs.
-We will discuss how embeddings can be quantized in theory and in practice, after which we introduce a demo showing a real-life retrieval scenario of 41 million Wikipedia texts.
+We introduce the concept of embedding quantization and showcase their impact on retrieval speed, memory usage, disk space, and cost.
+We'll discuss how embeddings can be quantized in theory and in practice, after which we introduce a demo showing a real-life retrieval scenario of 41 million Wikipedia texts.

 ## Table of Contents